ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 * Sets ENV for all required PATHS
 * Leverages a modified qubetics_ubuntu_node.sh script that removes pre-requisite installations
 * Modifies the qubetics_ubuntu_node.sh script to start the qubeticsd directly from cosmovisor since systemctl is not supported in Docker
-* Can be run as amd64 on any ARM system with qemu emulation enabled
 * Creates a cosmovisor.log for viewing the block indexing in the background and to troubleshoot errors
 * Setup script sets fase fees for best network performance (Per Qubetics reccomendation)
 * Reboot systemd service for auto-start and upgrades